-- The student can sit for the final exam of each module at the end of the semester (that included the module) only after 75 % attendance of the specified educational activities of all scientific components in the module (lectures, practical, small group work, and assignment). - If the student fails in one module, he/she will be allowed to sit for makeup exam (Max score 65% minus 1 mark).
-If he fails the make-up exam, he can attend the summer course and re-enter the exam (max. grade 100%).
-If he fails summer course exam, he will be allowed to re-enter the exam in following semesters with max score 65% minus 1 mark - The student should pass all modules of the first stage (first 6 semesters) to be allowed to enroll into the second clinical stage. - Requirement for graduation: - " The student should pass the all the obligatory and elective modules of the program with at least 60% of the total grades allocated for each module.
-He should also fulfill the university requirements. - The student should complete the 2 year clinical training in the Nahda University hospital or any hospital approved by the faculty to get practice licence.
+- The student can sit for the final exam of each module at the end of the semester (that included the module) only after 75% attendance of the specified educational activities of all scientific components in the module (lectures, practical, small group work, and assignment). - If the student fails in one module, he/she will be allowed to sit for makeup exam (max. grade 60%).
+If he fails the make-up exam, he should attend the summer course and re-enter the exam (max. grade 100%).
+If he fails summer course exam, he will be allowed to re-enter the exam with max. grade 60%. - The student should pass all modules of the first stage (first 5 semesters) to be allowed to enroll into the second clinical stage. - Requirement for graduation: - " The student should pass the all the obligatory and elective modules of the program with at least 60% of the total grades allocated for each module.
+He should also fulfill the university requirements. - " The student should complete the 2 year clinical training in the Nahda University hospital or any hospital approved by the faculty to get practice licence.